ArctosDB/documentation-wiki/_how_to/How-to-Use-Code-Tables.markdown

 1. Be explicit in definitions.
 Make no assumptions; ensure that all terms are well-defined and make sense in any context.
 Definitions should be given as complete sentences.

 1. Ensure that definitions are functional.
-HOW is {thing} measured?
+HOW is {thing} measured, _e. g._, for what purposes are these data suitable?
 Include links (preferably via the DOI system) to publications if possible.

 1. Use mutually-exclusive terminology.
 Users (especially Operators) should never have an arbitrary choice.